 SAVVY TIP: Normally you must have complained directly to the company first and given them eight weeks to respond to your complaint.
 In many cases, you have up to six months from getting a ‘deadlock’ letter from the company (the final letter after the eight weeks is up) to make your complaint.

 Energy companies: You can complain to the Energy Ombudsman if you have a complaint about your energy company that it can’t or won’t resolve to your satisfaction.
 This scheme covers England, Scotland and Wales.
+There’s also a Utilities Dispute Resolution Scheme.

 Financial Services: The Financial Ombudsman Service deals with complaints about a wide range of companies, from banks to investment companies and from payday lenders to pension providers.
 You can find out more about the Financial Ombudsman Service and how to complain to it in my article called Not happy with your financial provider?
 Complain to the Financial Ombudsman Service.